AppFolioOnboarding/tasks/tasks/01_deployment_environment.md

 continuous integration system; that is, CircleCI will run all the tests on a branch whenever you push a modification to it on GitHub.

-Finally, you have a complete deployment pipeline set up on Heroku.
-With this pipeline, there are three steps used for testing your application.
-Review applications are automatically created whenever you make a pull request.
-There can be as many review applications as you have open pull requests.
-This step enables you to perform quality assurance (QA) tests while you are developing a feature.
-The second step, staging, is used to ensure no bugs are introduced as the result of a feature branch merge into master.
-The staging server is as close of a replica to your production server there is, so it provides a great way to ensure that changes will not negatively impact your customers.
-The staging server is automatically deployed whenever the master branch is updated and the automated tests pass.
-The last step is production.
-This step contains your production application, and the goal is for that server to have zero unscheduled downtime – all of the other steps work toward that effort.

 Please keep in mind that each feature delivers a modicum of value to either your users, or to aid in your development of the website.
 You want to deliver value to your users fast, so some features, like authentication, are saved